Common Questions

 Just plug in the numbers to calculate the approximate 30-day interest accrual: [(20,000 x .045) ÷ 365.25] x 30 = $73.92.
 You may view your unpaid accrued interest via your online account.

-For more information detailing how different monthly payment amounts affect the amount of interest you pay over the life of your loan(s) visit our Loan Repayment Calculator.
+For more information detailing how different monthly payment amounts affect the amount of interest you pay over the life of your loan(s) visit the StudentAid.gov Loan Simulator.

-You can make changes to your Auto Pay by signing in to your online account and selecting Auto Pay.
-Here, you can change bank account information, cancel your Auto Pay, add an additional amount to pay, or cancel your Auto Pay.
+You can make changes to your Auto Pay by signing in to your online account and selecting Auto Pay from the navigation menu.
+There, you can change bank account information, add an additional amount to apply monthly, or cancel your Auto Pay.

 All payments are applied first to outstanding interest, unless late fees* are assessed, and the remainder of the payment is applied to the principal balance.
 If you make a payment greater than the minimum amount due, the additional amount will be applied to your principal balance after all outstanding interest and fees, if applicable, are satisfied.
 Learn more about payments to specific loans or loan groups, interest, and payment amounts.